Home ยป Recipe Index ยป Cakes

 Tiramisu Cake

-Hello friends!
-This Tiramisu Cake takes all the flavors of traditional tiramisu and transforms them into a beautifully layered dessert.
-Soft vanilla cake is soaked with espresso and coffee liqueur, then layered with a light and creamy mascarpone frosting.
-A dusting of cocoa powder on top completes the cake, giving it that signature tiramisu look and flavor.
-Perfect for coffee lovers, this cake is elegant yet simple to make, with just the right balance of sweetness and rich espresso flavor.
+This Tiramisu Cake transforms the classic Italian dessert into a show-stopping layer cake.
+Soft vanilla cake layers are soaked in espresso and coffee liqueur, then stacked with a light mascarpone frosting.
+A dusting of cocoa powder on top gives it that signature tiramisu finish.
+Itโ€™s elegant, incredibly flavorful, and surprisingly simple to assemble.

 This post may contain affiliate links.
 I earn a commission from qualified purchases.
 Please read our Privacy policy here.